The four main possibilities are

 - A closer long-term agreement with a customs partnership between the EU and UK which would most likely, depending on its scope avoid all customs duties and might, if it was sufficiently close, avoid most customs and regulatory declarations and checks in the movement of goods.
 There is no guarantee that this would avoid all friction in the trade as the closer it would be to what is required, the more pointless Brexit would be in that the UK would come close to being a member of the EU without any input, a position which is unlikely to be attractive to it.

 For the purposes of describing the two main risk scenarios, we have used the expression hard Brexit or soft Brexit below.
-Hard Brexit is intended to refer to Britain leaving the EU without a deal on 31 October 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020) or perhaps after an extension.
+Hard Brexit is intended to refer to Britain leaving the EU without a deal on 31 October 2019 (may also apply to new exit date on 31 December 2020) or perhaps after an extension.
 It may be that even in this situation some steps will be taken to mitigate the very worst consequences by side agreements on specific issues by the EU and UK.

 Unilateral steps may be taken by each much as happened to a significant extent already, reflected in both the EU and UK no-deal notes, which we mention at various points.
 On the other hand, there is also the scenario of a trade war, in which steps which could be taken to facilitate business in particular sectors are not undertaken or held back from being undertaken as part of the tactics of each side in seeking to reach its desired outcome.